 Wood, chicken wire, polystyrene, cement, acrylic, taxidermically preserved silver-laced Wyandotte hen and Black Minorca rooster with attached label and mount, USPS Priority Mail cardboard box, and Sharp UX-B20 Fax machine cardboard box

-Purchase, with funds from Warren and Allison Kanders
+Whitney Museum of American Art, New York; purchase, with funds from Warren and Allison Kanders